Where the Universe Hides Her Skeleton: The Tale of Missing Matter

 The scientists who uncovered this didn’t stumble on it by accident.
 They hunted it with surgical precision, using the Atacama Cosmology Telescope perched high in the Chilean desert, scanning the cold light left over from the birth of the universe.

-The trick?
-A method called the Sunyaev-Zel’dovich effect (what a mouthful!) which is just a fancy way of saying they measured how old light from the Big Bang was scattered by hot gas in these filaments.
+The trick was a method called the Sunyaev-Zel’dovich effect (what a mouthful!) which is just a fancy way of saying they measured how old light from the Big Bang was scattered by hot gas in these filaments.

+Yeah, you read that right.
 They detected invisible matter by observing how it bent the afterglow of creation.
+It’s like poetry or an art gallery in physics.
+It’s stargazing with a microscope.
+How absurdly wild.

 What the Discovery Means (And Why You Should Care)